 The North Area Transportation Alliance (NATA) is a partnership of public and private entities in the North I-25 Corridor working to identify, develop, advocate and lobby for transportation solutions that will enhance mobility, drive economic development and reduce traffic congestion in the north metro area.

-The North Area Transportation Alliance serves member communities generally located south of the Boulder/Larimer County line extended, along the US 85/SH2 corridor, north of I-70, and east of Highway 287.
+The North Area Transportation Alliance serves member communities generally located south of the Boulder/Larimer County line extended along the US 85/SH2 corridor, north of I-70, and east of Highway 287.
 The geographic area may be expanded to include other major transportation connections that are key to carrying out NATA's mission.
 See Geographic Area Map.

 Key NATA Information and Bylaws

-Smart Commute Metro North TMO
+Administration of NATA by Smart Commute Metro North TMO

 The purpose of this organization is to reduce congestion and improve air quality in the north area through a set of strategies that encourage the use of alternative modes of transportation.